Toad114514/tpaxs/README_en.md

 # tPaxs
 [中文](README.md) [English](README_en.md)<br>
-A Termux tool integration framework written in Bash
+A Termux tool written in Bash
 ## Introduction
 It is a lightweight framework.
 In reality, the tools themselves are not included; instead, this framework integrates them and allows you to access them freely (honestly, I’m not entirely sure how to describe this project).
 Entirely written in Bash, ensuring quick deployment.